PauloCastro1991/SleepChallenge/README.md

   - Defined the initial database schema using PostgreSQL.
   - Created tables for users and sleep logs with proper relationships and constraints.
   - Used Flyway for database migrations to ensure schema versioning and consistency.

+## Pull Requests
+All changes were merged from feature branch (e.g pcastro/SLP-001) to develop branch, please feel free to check it out [here](https://github.com/PauloCastro1991/SleepChallenge/pulls?q=is%3Apr+is%3Aclosed).

 ## Postman Collection